RAINFORD CHURCH OF ENGLAND PRIMARY SCHOOL

-To be reviewed on or before: Autumn 2022
+To be reviewed on or before: Spring 2024

 Our Mission Statement

-In order to prepare today’s children for tomorrow’s challenges, Rainford CE Primary School aims to achieve the following:
+In order to prepare today’s children for tomorrow’s challenges, Rainford CE Primary Schools aims to achieve the following:

 - Every child will be encouraged to understand the meaning and significance of faith, experience God’s love and develop the spirituality to enable them to live out our Christian values of love, joy, peace, friendship, forgiveness, perseverance and justice